contactandyc/another-c-library/7_allocator.md

 It's important to realize that malloc (memory alloc) is the core behind all of these functions or at a minimum, they are derivates of malloc.

 One of the reasons that people tend to steer clear of C is because you must maintain pointers to memory that you allocate so that it can later be freed.
-In the last chapter, I introduced doubly linked lists.
-We can implement a way of tracking allocations using a doubly linked list.
+In the last chapter, I introduced doubly-linked lists.
+We can implement a way of tracking allocations using a doubly-linked list.
 The functions that we will implement are the ones defined above - so the interface will be pretty straight forward.
 To prevent naming conflicts, we will use the stla prefix.

 ```c
 #ifndef _stla_allocator_H